yellow-footed-honeyguide/uc/Readme.md

 ## Getting Started

 ### Dependencies
- It is written in C and utilizes the tinyexpr library for parsing and evaluating mathematical expressions.
+This utility is a robust, pure C implementation, crafted from scratch without external libraries for seamless, efficient performance.

 ### Installing
 Set of steps for installation: